gvwilson/thirdbit/src/fiction/iffy/index.md

 It took half an hour to reach the stream that snaked along the bottom of the valley.
 Edson talked the whole way.
-The land was rebounding as the ice retreated.
+The land was rebounding as the ice retreated, which meant thousands of microquakes every year.
-That meant thousands of microquakes every year, which fractured the rock, which made it easier to put in pipes for geothermal power or drill holes for hot springs.
+They fractured the rock,
+which made it easier to put in pipes for geothermal power or drill holes for hot springs.
 The result was only a couple of degrees warmer than the land around it,